 Danny Kaye, Farley Granger, Zizi Jeanmaire

-A fictitious telling of the life of Hans Christian Anderson.
-The film was not meant to be a biography of Anderson’s life but a “fairy tale about this great spinner of fairy tales,” said producer Samuel Goldwyn.
+A fictitious telling of the life of Hans Christian Andersen.
+The film was not meant to be a biography of Andersen’s life but a “fairy tale about this great spinner of fairy tales,” said producer Samuel Goldwyn.

-Hans Christian Anderson (Kaye) is shoe cobbler and journeys to Copenhagen.
+Hans Christian Andersen (Kaye) is shoe cobbler and journeys to Copenhagen.
 He becomes a cobbler and tells stories such as Thumbelina, The Ugly Duckling and the Emperor’s New Clothes to the local children.
 With his stories he also become a famous writer.
-Anderson does work as a cobbler for a temperamental ballerina (Jeanmaire) named Doro and falls in love, not realizing she is married to Niels (Granger).
-Anderson confesses his secret love by writing the ballet “The Little Mermaid” for Doro.
+Andersen does work as a cobbler for a temperamental ballerina (Jeanmaire) named Doro and falls in love, not realizing she is married to Niels (Granger).
+Andersen confesses his secret love by writing the ballet “The Little Mermaid” for Doro.
 After Doro tells Hans that she is married, he returns home to Odense.

--Goldwyn had writers working on a “Hans Christian Anderson” musical in 1938, but the time was never right to produce it.
+-Goldwyn had writers working on a “Hans Christian Andersen” musical in 1938, but the time was never right to produce it.
 Before starting, according to the A. Scott Berg biography “Goldwyn.”

 -Farley Granger thought the film was ridiculous and said it was beginning to be a joke around town, “Boy meets girl, boy loses girl, boy gets boy,” he said, according to the “Goldwyn” biography.

--“Hans Christian Anderson” cost $4 million to make, according to “Goldwyn.”
+-“Hans Christian Andersen” cost $4 million to make, according to “Goldwyn.”

--Danes did not appreciate the depiction of Hans Christian Anderson and Anderson scholars said Kaye looked nothing like Anderson, according to “Goldwyn.”
+-Danes did not appreciate the depiction of Hans Christian Andersen and Andersen scholars said Kaye looked nothing like Andersen, according to “Goldwyn.”

--“Hans Christian Anderson” is the second highest grossing Goldwyn picture behind “The Best Years of Our Lives,” according to “Goldwyn.”
+-“Hans Christian Andersen” is the second highest grossing Goldwyn picture behind “The Best Years of Our Lives,” according to “Goldwyn.”

 -Actress and ballerina Moira Shearer was supposed to play the role of Doro couldn’t because she was pregnant.